 The programme for the second year contains a compulsory core of pure mathematics, probability and statistics.
-For the remainder, students are able to choose options from mathematics, computing or accounting and finance.
+For the remainder, students are able to choose options from mathematics, computing, economics or management.

 Students on the three year full-time programme then proceed to the final year of the programme whereas those on the four year variants spend a year on professional placement or a year studying abroad before proceeding to the final year.
-In the final year of the programme students are able to choose from a wide range of options in probability and statistics, one of which may be a research project.
+In the final year of the programme students are able to choose from a wide range of options in probability and statistics.
 The programme may also include units from mathematics, computing, economics or other subject areas.